shihab005963/Credit-Defult-Risk/README.md

 The goal of this project is to predict whether a loan applicant is likely to default.
 The notebook focuses on binary classification, where the target variable represents repayment risk.

-This workflow is especially useful for:

-- academic credit risk projects
-- portfolio demonstrations
-- learning feature engineering for tabular financial data
-- comparing tree-based models and linear models on imbalanced classification tasks

 ## Main Highlights

 - Flexible dataset path loading for easier reuse on different machines